-Please check your email daily BEFORE coming to class.
-If we need to conduct class remotely because the instructor or a guest speaker is unable to attend in person, we will send all registered students an email with a Zoom link for remote instruction or a plan for making up the class.
-Thank you for your patience and support as we try to maintain in-person learning while staying safe!
+Please check your email and CANVAS announcements daily BEFORE coming to class.
+If we need to conduct class remotely because the instructor or a guest speaker is unable to attend in person, we will send all registered students an email and/or post a CANVAS announcement with a Zoom link for remote instruction or a plan for making up the class.
+Thank you for your patience and support!